magsenche/hanazono/docs/brain/neurotransmitters.md

 - focuses attention
 - increases restlessness and anxiety

+??? question "What are the effects of noradrenaline in the brain (3/5)"
+     - increases arousal and alertness
+     - promotes vigilance
+     - enhances formation and retrieval of memory
+     - focuses attention
+     - increases restlessness and anxiety

 In the rest of the body:

 - increases heart rate and blood pressure